Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Concluding remarks

-\section{Concluding Remarks}
+\section{Concluding remarks}

-Phase-only reconstruction is the opposite of the widely studied phase retrieval problem, but received considerably less attention in the last two decades.
-In the literature, most existing works focused on algorithm or application such as image processing, while theoretical guarantees are restricted to reconstruction a real signal from Fourier phase (e.g., \cite{hayes1980signal,hayes1982reconstruction,ma1991novel}).
-Consequently, the theoretical framework of complex signal reconstruction from phase of general linear measurement has not yet been established.
-This is in stark contrast to phase retrieval where many theoretical results have been developed, especially those regarding minimal measurement number (e.g., \cite{balan2006signal,conca2015algebraic,bandeira2014saving,huang2021almost}).

-This paper aims to fill the theoretical vacancy.
-Sufficient and necessary uniqueness conditions based on the rank of discriminant matrices are proposed.
-Compared with previous results, our conditions are more practical and more general, see Section \ref{compare}.
-We derive an upper bound $4d-2$ and a lower bound $2d$ for the minimal measurement number required to reconstruct all signals.
+In this paper, we built a theoretical framework for phase-only reconstruction with a general measurement matrix $\textbf{A}\in\mathbb{C}^{m\times d}$ and the underlying complex-valued signal $\textbf{x}\in \mathbb{C}^d$.
+Necessary and sufficient uniqueness conditions based on the rank of discriminant matrices were proposed.
+When specialized to real-valued signal and Fourier measurement matrix, our conditions recover the those derived in previous studies (Section \ref{compare}).
+We derived an upper bound $4d-2$ and a lower bound $2d$ for the minimal measurement number required to reconstruct all signals.
 For reconstruction of almost all signals, $2d-1$ generic measurements are sufficient and minimal.
-Note that this result can explain the early iterative algorithm in \cite{hayes1980signal} and the numerical result in \cite{kishore2020phasesense}, see Remark \ref{remark3}.
-Beyond measurement number, we further apply discriminant matrices to obtain two interesting results in Section \ref{sec5}.
-Specifically, the previous known fact about reconstruction of symmetric signal from Fourier phase is rigorously presented in Proposition \ref{pro2}, then an interesting property reminiscent of linear system theory is derived in Theorem \ref{T8}, also see Remark \ref{remark4}.
-By similar technical elements, we extend the whole theory to affine phase-only reconstruction in Section \ref{sec6}.

-To conclude this paper, we point out two directions for future research.
-Firstly, while the minimal measurement number for reconstruction of almost all signals is shown to be $2d-1$, the minimal measurement number required to reconstruct all signals is yet to be investigated, see the definitions in (\ref{3.1}).
-More concretely, it is of particular interest whether tighter bound can be established.
-Secondly, a line of recent works began to study phase-only compressed sensing, but their methodology and result are vertical to this work (see Section \ref{6.2}).
-It shall be interesting to extend our theoretical framework to phase-only compressed sensing.
+Beyond measurement number, we applied discriminant matrices to obtain two interesting results (Section \ref{sec5}).
+We also note that, the theoretical framework can be readily extended to affine phase-only reconstruction (Section \ref{sec6}).
+To conclude the paper, we point out two possible directions for future research.
+Firstly, while we have shown $2d\leq \bm{\mathrm{m_{all}}}(d)\leq 4d-2$, a natural question is to derive tighter bound.
+Secondly, it is also interesting to extend the current framework to a noisy setting or phase-only compressed sensing.

 \begin{appendix}